-Before anything else, I want to make one thing very clear which is that the comparison on this blog post is neither influenced by any external force nor any of the company paid me for writing this blog post.
+Before anything else, I want to make one thing very clear which is that the comparison in this blog post is neither influenced by any external force nor by any of the companies that paid me for writing this blog post.

-Consider checking our other post about the comparison of other WordPress Website Builders including Elementor, Oxygen Builder, Zion Builder, and Bricks Builder: https://syncwin.com/comparison/wordpress-website-builders/.
+Consider checking our other posts about the comparison of other WordPress Website Builders, including Elementor, Oxygen Builder, Zion Builder, and Bricks Builder.

 Hi, I am Wasim, a Web Strategist, and Web Designer for more than 3 years.
 I run a WordPress web design business from my home office and build strategic websites for small businesses from all over the world.

-I didn't like any of these tools as they were too complicated for me to use at that time and most of them were a backend page builder.
+I didn't like any of these tools as they were too complicated for me to use at that time and most of them were backend page builders.

 After that, I decided to purchase the Elementor Pro Expert Licence for $199 which I could use on 1000 sites.

-I have built more than 40+ websites using Elementor Pro and OceanWP pro theme along with it (including personal projects) and I was happy with the overall features and the results.
+I built dozens of websites using Elementor Pro and OceanWP pro themes (including personal projects) and I was happy with the overall features and the results.

-Also, I tried different web hosting companies including Flywheel, SiteGround, Bluehost, HostGator, GoDaddy but nothing helped.
+Also, I tried different web hosting companies including Flywheel, SiteGround, Bluehost, HostGator, and GoDaddy but nothing helped.

 All of my clients were happy with the design and features of the websites I built for them, but most of them were not happy with the website speed and unfortunately, I could do nothing about it to make them happy.